 Dried herbs and spices are critical tools in every pantry transforming simple dishes into something special, flavorful and different each day.
 Here are 10 tips for using dried herbs and spices.

 10 Tips for Using Dried Herbs and Spices

 - Date the bottles.
-When you open new bottle, be sure to write the date on the container.
+When you open new bottle, be sure to write the date on the container or a label.
 Dried herbs and spices last from 6 months to 1 year.
 They don’t spoil, but they do lose their potency and flavor.

 - Freshness.
 How to tell if your herbs and spices are old?
 The smell test.
 If they don’t have a strong fragrance, the flavor is likely gone.
 Toss them and buy a new bottle.